click on the images to see a larger picture

 Brunel Microscopes Ltd, Unit 2 Vincients Road, Bumpers Farm Industrial Estate, Chippenham, Wilts SN14 6NQ.
 Tel: 01249 462655. email@example.com

 A very nice example of this classic Watson stereo, with a very well thought out design.
-Finished in blue/grey enamel, the turret mounted objectives are x2.5, x5 and x10 and are matched with two pairs of eyepieces -
+Finished in blue/grey enamel, the turret mounted objectives are x2.5, x5 and x10 and are matched with a pair of x10 eyepieces giving a magnification range of x25 to x100.
+The microscope has a jointed quite long flexible light unit that can provide either incident illumination or is potentially long enough to shine light onto the substage mirror system to provide transmitted light.
+Dating from around 1960 this is a nice instrument.

 A excellent example of this classic British microscope.
 Rotating turret with x2.5, x5 and x10 objectives which with the x10 eyepieces gives magnification options of x25, x50 and x100.
 The unit has its original arm rests and an ingenious ‘gliding’ stage system which allows the top plate to be moved in any direction.
 Mirror through the base illumination.
 Complete with original wooden case.